tanvir-alam-sk/Assignment-5-Python-Flask/README.md

 #For User

-- Register new User
+- Register New User
 - Login Existing User
-- View Logined User Profile
+- View Logined User only his Profile
 - View all destinations

 #For admin